 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about the services provided to our clients by our attorneys and staff.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
+These consultations are an excellent way for you to learn more about the world of Texas family law and the services provided to our clients by our attorneys and staff.